Reduction along strong Dirac maps: Reductions of quasi-Poisson structures

 Suppose now that $G$ is a complex reductive group, let $P\subset G$ be a parabolic subgroup, and let $U\subset P$ be its unipotent radical.
-Then $P^\perp=U$, so $P$ and $U$ are both reducible, and we may apply Theorem \ref{qpred}.
+Then $P^\perp=U$, so $P$ and $U$ are both reducible and we may apply Proposition \ref{qpred}.